-6.3 Engine Oil Level Check
+7.3 Engine Oil Level Check

 Check engine oil level daily.
-Check with the engine stopped.
+Check with the machine parked on level ground and engine stopped.

 IMPORTANT!
 Running the engine with a low oil level can cause engine damage that is not covered by warranty.